hlimach/CS344-Web-Eng-Proj/ReadMe.txt

 All logic files that control the working of the site are located in the Controller folder.
 ./HTML/Controller/

-Contributers:
+Contributors:

-The contributers to this project are:
+The contributors to this project are:

 Maira Tariq 263021
 Haleema Ramzan 271712